Thepigcat76/coda-rover/README.md

 # coda-rover
-A moder, robot-karol inspired playgrounf for learning to code
+A modern, robot-karol inspired playground for learning to code

+# Techstack
+Kotlin, Java, JavaFX

 # Contributions
 If you want to contribute there are some restrictions: